LordOfCosmos/Inspiro/README.md

 # Contributing

 Contributions are welcome!
-Please follow the guidelines outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+Please follow the guidelines outlined in the [CONTRIBUTING.md](readme/CONTRIBUTING.md) file.

 # License
 This project is licensed under the terms of the GNU General Public License v3.0.
-You may review the full license **[here]**(LICENSE).
+You may review the full license **[here]**(readme/LICENSE).

 Contributions are welcome!
-Please follow the guidelines outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+Please follow the guidelines outlined in the [CONTRIBUTING.md](readme/CONTRIBUTING.md) file.